 Residential Metric 2: ENERGY STAR Homes

 The metric supports market transformation in the construction of new homes.

-Conduct plans analyses and home ratings, and sign ENERGY STAR builders agreements with xx% of the new homes built in Rhode Island.
+The Company will conduct plans analyses and home ratings and sign ENERGY STAR builders agreements with 15% of the new homes built in Rhode Island in 2004.